Clyde0513/large-scale-data-mining/Readme.md

 **Which model benefits most from few-shot prompting, and why?**

 The **base model** benefits more.
-The demonstrations give the base model information it never saw during training — concrete examples of multi-step reasoning on GSM8K-style problems — so performance improves substantially.
+The demonstrations give the base model information it never saw during training concrete examples of multi-step reasoning on GSM8K-style problems so performance improves substantially.
 For the SFT model, the reasoning style is already internalized; few-shot prompting mostly smooths out edge cases with diminishing marginal returns.

 ---

-### Task 4 — Beyond Scaling: Quality Matters
+### Task 4: Beyond Scaling: Quality Matters

-#### Question 12 — Qualitative Reflection on Performance Limits *(15 pts)*
+#### Question 12: Qualitative Reflection on Performance Limits

 After evaluating multiple model configurations across Tasks 1–3, five recurring failure categories were identified: